micksterct/git-play/README.md

 # git-play
-A repository used when setting up new workstations and laptops
+A repository used when setting up new workstations and laptops updated 2019